dertseha/goconsider/README.md

 The algorithm is simple, yet effective enough to handle most likely cases.

-The tool considers comments and identifier that the user has control over.
+The tool considers comments and identifier (names) that the user has control over.

 First, the tool removes all punctuation from texts (in case of comments), as well as any casing.
 This also separates CamelCase words, and the tool tries to keep abbreviations as one word.